Skip to main content

 There are a ton of pests that will be munching on your lawn to prepare themselves for winter, at your lawn’s expense.
 Whether it’s ants or webworms, eliminate these infestations now so your lawn has a chance to heal.
 Call for lawn maintenance when your own methods aren’t working.

-Mow Correctly
+Mow Lawn Correctly

 It’s a good rule of thumb to cut your grass a bit shorter in the run-up to winter.
 Do, however, avoid cutting it too short, as this makes it susceptible to frost damage.
 Give it about 2.5-3 inches of height.